-During 2018, our compensation committee retained Marsh & McLennan Agency LLC as its independent compensation consultant.
-Marsh & McLennan assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
-After review and consultation with Marsh & McLennan, the compensation committee determined that Marsh & McLennan is independent and there was no conflict of interest resulting from retaining Marsh & McLennan during fiscal year 2018.
+During 2021, our compensation committee retained Anderson Pay Advisors LLC ("APA") as its independent compensation consultant.
+APA assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
+After review and consultation with APA, the compensation committee determined that APA is independent and there was no conflict of interest resulting from retaining APA during fiscal year 2021.
 In reaching these conclusions, the compensation committee considered the factors set forth in Exchange Act Rule 10C-1 and Nasdaq listing standards.

-For purposes of determining 2019 executive compensation, a peer group of 20 life sciences companies in similar phases of development as us with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:
+For purposes of determining 2021 executive compensation, a peer group of 23 life sciences companies in similar phases of development as we are and with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:

-- Market capitalization less than \$500 million. - · Revenues less than \$50 million. - Employee size less than 100 employees. - Peer group companies were located nationally.
+- Market capitalization less than \$500 million - Employee size less than 100 employees - Peer group companies were located nationally

-The 2018 peer group consisted of the following companies:
+The 2021 peer group consisted of the following companies: